hapax/hapax.github.io/assets/simple-physics.md

 *Napkin hacks.* The goal here is to describe a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
-All the calculations can be done using high-school algebra on the back of a napkin.
+All the calculations can be done using high-school algebra on the back of a napkin; no calculus required!
-No calculus required!
-Although there is whimsy and irreverence aplenty, we will be doing *real physics*, culminating in a description of Brownian motion.
+Although there is whimsy and irreverence aplenty, we will be doing *real physics*, culminating in Einstein's Nobel-worthy results on Brownian motion.

-Fermi questions in particular can tend towards cheap novelty, which are going to try and avoid.
+The approach here is exciting because

 For more examples, I can't resist plugging my